LeonardoZV/mutation-testing-java-example/README.md

 You know realized why mutation testing is so important: To measure if you have enough tests and if your tests have quality!

-If you executed the mutation testing before the introduction of the bug, you would be warned of a problem of your tests!
+If you executed the mutation testing before the introduction of the bug, you would be warned of this problem of quality in your tests!

-Now, all you have to do is write the AccountUnitTest.mustNotThrowExceptionWhenDebitMakesBalanceZero() test and voilá!
+Now, all you have to do is write the AccountUnitTest.mustNotThrowExceptionWhenDebitMakesBalanceZero() test and voilà!

-Tests passed, Code Coverage and Mutation Testing are all 100%!
+Tests passed, code coverage and mutation Testing are all 100%!